sebastienwallukat/CR_sql_library/04_Domain_Knowledge/Reserves.md

 - Account for seasonality when measuring reserve impact on processing volumes
 - Correlate reserve changes with risk indicators to assess effectiveness
 - Consider both the reserve rate and minimum amount when analyzing merchant impact

-Feel free to contribute new queries or improve the existing ones.
-Together, we can build a comprehensive resource for reserve analysis and strategy optimization.

 Happy reserve analyzing! 🔍